 LEARN: LFAC offers trainings on topics important to parents of children with special needs.

-Spring 2015 Tentative dates and topics
+Spring 2016 Dates and topics

 MENTOR: Mentor a LEND Fellow and help them understand the day to day challenges and successes parents of children with special needs face.

 Mentor: Host Family Mentorship The Host Family Mentorship Experience is a key part of the Alaska LEND program.
 The Host Family Mentorship Experience is a program in which families like yours help train professionals who work with children with disabilities and their families.
 These professionals may be occupational therapists, speech therapists, pediatricians, nurses, psychologists, social workers, special education teachers, or professionals in other related fields.
 The Fellows chosen for this program are being prepared to be leaders.

 Each family has a Fellow assigned to them.
 Families show the Fellow what it is like, in their own personal experience, to have a child with a disability or special health care needs.
 We hope that families will share their feelings and experiences, including the good times and bad times, so that Fellows can see “the whole picture” of what it is like to be a family with a child with a disability.
 The Fellow will always respect the family’s confidentiality and will not share information that may identify the family to others.